Washington Corrections Center (WCC)

 Giving Back to the Community

 Washington Corrections Center (WCC) promotes giving back to the Mason county community in a number of important ways.
 Each year, thousands of pounds of fresh produce from our garden is donated to our local food banks.
-WCC staff also gets together a few times a year and helps pack backpacks for the homeless backpack project.
+WCC staff also gets together a few times a year and helps pack backpacks for the homeless backpack project project.
 Our maintenance department works closely with Hood Canal Kiwanis to provide plants for their annual plant sale each year and support their community with bus stops made right here in our facility.
 We even had visitors from France to view our beautiful gardens and landscapes.

 Incarcerated Families and the Community